alexandru/alexn.org/_posts/2016-05-15-monix-observable.md

 ---
-title: "Akka &amp; Monix - Typelevel Summit, Oslo 2016"
+title: "Akka & Monix - Typelevel Summit, Oslo 2016"
 description:
   Presentation from Typelevel Summit, Oslo, 2016, about my experience in dealing with modeling behavior